 Q&A: The Critical Condition of Rural Health Part 2

-The first part of our discussion with Tim Putnam, former President of the National Rural Health Association (NRHA), leading up to the Critical Access Hospital Conference, focuses on the state of rural healthcare and the need for a rural specific payment model.
+The first part of our discussion with Tim Putnam, President of the National Rural Health Association (NRHA), leading up to the Critical Access Hospital Conference, focuses on the state of rural healthcare and the need for a rural specific payment model.

 Part two continues the dialog with a look into Putnam’s unique solutions for growing his community’s rural healthcare workforce, as well as tips for fighting the opioid epidemic.
 The conversation wraps up with his thoughts on what legislators can do to help sustain rural healthcare and empower rural providers.

 MEDHOST: Tell us about your unique approach to solving for healthcare workforce shortages in rural areas.
 Can you explain your agrarian concept and how it can help the rural hospitals acquire and retain healthcare professionals?

 Tim: Traditionally, the approach has been “we have a shortage of nurses and doctors, let’s become hunter-gatherers and put ads out, and try to recruit people to be part of our community.”

 It’s a challenge to get people to move to a rural community.
 What we’ve had more success with, is this agrarian philosophy—growing our own healthcare professionals.
 Students interested in healthcare—who can give up a class during the week—are welcome to come and do a mentorship or shadowing program at our hospital.
 They can be in areas like the ER, surgery, obstetrics unit, and our wound clinic.